brigxt0/hostchk/README.rst

-Hostchk does requires 3rd party packages to run.
+Hostchk requires 3rd party packages to run.
 So it can also be cloned from GitHub and run as::

     $ git clone https://github.com/brigxt0/hostchk.git